 The Heartland Team

-Earl is one of our absolute staff and volunteer favorites- a sweet southern gentleman who’s been through a lot but is now thriving.
-He came to us from Kentucky back in July, arriving underweight and without any vaccine history.
-After a tough battle with pneumonia that landed him in the ICU twice, Earl bounced back stronger than ever and hasn’t stopped spreading joy since.
+Earl is a sweet southern gentleman who’s been through a lot. and is now thriving.
+He came to us from Kentucky in July, arriving underweight and without any vaccine history.
+After a tough battle with pneumonia that landed him in the ICU twice, Earl bounced back stronger than ever and hasn’t stopped spreading joy.